Butternut Buckwheat Salad is a hearty salad. It's the kind of salad that you can eat as a meal.

 Did I ever mention how much I love buckwheat?
 Actually, I think I did, here, in this Mediterranean Buckwheat Salad, which is equally delicious.
 As I mentioned in that post, Buckwheat is not wheat, in spite of its name.
 It is actually a seed, (called a groat), and a member of the rhubarb family.
 Buckwheat grows all over the world and is very decease and pest resistant, making it easy to grow and an environmentally sustainable food source.

 What's to Love About Buckwheat

 Besides being easy to make, this buckwheat salad is very flavourful and beyond healthy.
-Buckwheat is a super food, but, butternut squash is no nutritional slouch, either.
+Buckwheat is a superfood, but, butternut squash is no nutritional slouch, either.
+You can roast the squash in the oven, or try Air Fryer Butternut Squash.
 And then, there's radicchio, apricots & arugula, all spiced up with cinnamon, nutmeg & maple.
-This delectable salad keeps well, so it makes a perfect take along lunch.
+This delectable salad keeps well, so it makes a perfect take-along lunch.
 Take it to a pot luck and it will steal the show with its delicious colours and awesome flavours.

-- 1 cup buckwheat groates cooked, according to package
+- 1 cup buckwheat groats cooked, according to package

 - 1 butternut squash peeled, seeded, and cut into bite sized pieces, about 1 inch

 - ¼ teaspoon nutmeg

 - 2 tablespoon extra virgin olive oil